jacobwilliams/json-fortran/README.md

 Other Comments
 ---------------

-This code is a fork and extensive upgrade of the FSON code that can be found at: https://github.com/josephalevin/fson
+This code is a fork and extensive upgrade of the FSON code that can be found at: <https://github.com/josephalevin/fson>.
+It includes many features that the original code did not have, and fixes many of that codes bugs.

 More About JSON
 ------------